SansGuidon/bookmarks/README.md

 * [Idiomatic Rust](https://github.com/mre/idiomatic-rust) - Guidelines for writing elegant Rust programs
 * [Lucas Medeiros Reis](https://dev.to/iamlucasmreis/the-single-most-important-driver-of-software-quality) - The Single Most Important Driver Of Software Quality
 * [GitHub](https://github.com/showcases/clean-code-linters) - Clean code linters
+* [Ansible Best Practises](https://github.com/enginyoyen/ansible-best-practises) - A project structure that outlines some best practises of how to use ansible

 ## Debugging
 * [The Geek Stuff](http://www.thegeekstuff.com/2010/03/debug-c-program-using-gdb/) - How to Debug C Program using gdb in 6 Simple Steps